Centers and Azumaya loci of finite $W$-algebras: Abstract

 \section{Abstract}

-In this paper, we study the center $Z$ of the finite $W$-algebra $\ct(\ggg,e)$ over an algebraically closed field $\bbk$ of characteristic $p>0$.
-We obtain an analogue of Veldkamp's theorem on the center, and then decide the structure of the reduced center of the associated reduced $W$-algebra $\ct_\chi(\ggg,e)$ via that of the reduced enveloping algebra $U_\chi(\ggg)$.
-For the maximal spectrum $\Specm(Z)$ of the center $Z$, we show that its Azumaya locus coincides with its smooth locus of smooth points.
+In this paper, we study the center $Z$ of the finite $W$-algebra $\ct(\ggg,e)$ associated with a semi-simple Lie algebra $\ggg$ over an algebraically closed field $\bbk$ of characteristic $p\gg0$, and an arbitrarily given nilpotent element $e\in\ggg$.
+We obtain an analogue of Veldkamp's theorem on the center.
+For the maximal spectrum $\Specm(Z)$, we show that its Azumaya locus coincides with its smooth locus of smooth points.
 The former locus reflects irreducible representations of maximal dimension for $\ct(\ggg,e)$.